polybase/example-nft-metadata/README.md

 }
 ```

-Now you have saved the collection and would have to pass in 3 values to your NFT.
+Save the collection and would have to pass in 3 values to your NFT.
 We will see how to define those 3 values to the NFT we just deployed.

 ## Install Polybase SDK in your terminal